reidenong/ComicPanelSegmentation/README.md

 <br />

 ### About the comic Panel Segmentation Tool
 While many image segmentation tools these days take a [deep learning approach](https://github.com/facebookresearch/segment-anything), PST chooses to rely on classical computer vision.
-This is possible due to the relatively small problem space of comics and digitally created image formats; coupled with exploiting some recurring tendencies such as pixel perfect panel delineations, this allows for accurate segmentation to be done with some clever heuristics.
+This is possible due to the relatively small problem space of comics and digitally created image formats; coupled with exploiting some digital formatting trends such as pixel perfect panel delineations, this allows for accurate segmentation to be done with some clever heuristics.

 <br />